-Figure 52.
+Figure 50.
 The page for selecting the operating mode for the wireless network.

-If you are not going to use the wireless connection, select the Turn off choice of the Mode radio button.
-Click the Next button and then click the Apply button on the opened page.
+If you want to disable one or both bands of the wireless network, select the Turn off choice of the Mode radio button and click the Next button.
+On the opened page, select the checkbox corresponding to the band that should be disabled, and click the Next button.
+Then click the Apply button.
 After clicking the button, the Home / Information page opens.